-Corporate Governance Guidelines and Code of Business Conduct and Ethics

-Our board of directors has adopted Corporate Governance Guidelines.
-These guidelines address items such as the role of our board of directors, conduct of board of directors and committee meetings and other corporate governance policies and standards applicable to us in general.
+Corporate Governance Guidelines and Code of Business Conduct and Ethics and other corporate governance policies and standards applicable to us in general.
 In addition, our board of directors has adopted a Code of Business Conduct and Ethics that applies to all of our employees, officers and directors, including our Chief Executive Officer, Chief Financial Officer, and other executive and senior financial officers.
-The full text of our Code of Business Conduct and Ethics is posted on our website at www.healthequity.com in the Corporate Governance section of our Investor Relations webpage.
-We intend to post any amendments to our Code of Business Conduct and Ethics, and any waivers of our Code of Business Conduct and Ethics for directors and executive officers, on the same website.
+Our Code of Business Conduct and Ethics and our Corporate Governance Guidelines are posted on our website at www.healthequity.com in the Corporate Governance section of our Investor Relations webpage.
+We intend to post any amendments to our Code of Business Conduct and Ethics and our Corporate Governance Guidelines, and any waivers of our Code of Business Conduct and Ethics for directors and executive officers, on the same website.